 Please note that as of 2021, exercises are exclusively a member-only benefit.
 To register, login via Intelligence Exchange, select the Member Services icon.
 From here, select the Event/Training tab and select the exercise.

-If you are a member and do not have an Intelligence Exchange account, please contact firstname.lastname@example.org.
+If you are a member and do not have an Intelligence Exchange account, please contact your firm's FS-ISAC POC.
+If you do not know who that is, contact firstname.lastname@example.org.

 If your financial institution is not a member of FS-ISAC, join today.